EliasTa2610/Neural-network-from-scratch/README.md

 This project was meant to refresh my memory on C++ and at the same time get a more intimate handle on the celebrated backpropagation algorithm (and also learn to work with Eigen's many quirks!).
 Initially, I was going to follow this [blog post](http://www.code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/) but ended up taking a different direction.
 Namely, I use a softmax output layer and built my pipeline to be indefinitely extendible.

 Backend code is entirely templated, thus headers only.
 Neural network pipeline uses curiously recurring template pattern (CRTP) for compile-time polymorphism.
-Implements the backward propagation alagorithm for feedforward neural networks and does not implement general computational graphs.
+Implements the backward propagation algorithm for feedforward neural networks and not general computational graphs.

 ## Requirements and Dependencies